Chances are that you'll have already seen hundreds of photos of Bodiam Castle - even if you've never heard of it until right now.

 For a more interesting approach, a steam railway runs between Bodiam and the picturesque nearby town of Tenterden.

 The railway, which is seasonal, runs impressive steam trains through the some beautiful spots in the Kent countryside and finishes up around a 10min walk from the castle entrance.
-The Tenterden Steam Railway is incredibly popular and travellers rave about it.
+The Tenterden Steam Railway is incredibly popular and travellers rave about it on TripAdvisor (This is an affiliate link to TripAdvisor).

 Me, clearly getting a bit too excited about reading a massive wooden book inside Bodiam.
 You certainly couldn't steal that thing.